peastman/ChorusExMachina/plugin/src/help.md

 pronounced in many subtly different ways: `Ai`, `Ae`, `AI`, `aI`, etc.  If a note sounds harsh or unnatural, experiment with different vowels to find the combination that sounds best.

+This is especially important for high soprano notes, which can sound unpleasantly bright when sung on closed vowels.
+A singer will often change to a more open vowel for these notes, such as changing `i` to `e` or `I` to `E`.

 **Placing consonants and transient vowels**

 Consonants can appear both at the beginning and the end of a syllable.
 Many consonants sound slightly